Assistive listening device: Usage

+Technology

 The assistive listening device usually uses a microphone to capture an audio source near its origin and broadcast it wirelessly through means of frequency modulation (FM), infrared (IR), an audio induction loop, or another method.
 The person who is listening may use a wireless Receiver to tune into the signal and listen at their preferred volume.
 There are also other consumer ALDs such as alarm clocks with bed shakers, amplified stethoscopes, baby monitors, and flashing door bell indicators.
 Most FM assistive listening devices operate on seventeen channels between 72.1000 and 75.800 MHz.